-Even putting aside this presumption, using at least 375 mg/m2 of rituximab, and particularly using 500 mg/m2, was obvious in light of the Maloney 1994 and the Maloney (Sept.)
-1997 references, which together taught that the amount of B-cell depletion was "dose-dependent" (meaning the greater the dose, the greater the depletion), and 375 mg/m2 weekly dose was preferred for NHL patients.
+Even putting aside this presumption, the claimed 500 mg/m2 dose was obvious in light of the Maloney 1994 and the Maloney (Sept.)
+1997 references, which together also taught that the amount of B-cell depletion was "dose-dependent" (meaning the greater the dose, the greater the depletion), and a 375 mg/m2 weekly dose was preferred for NHL patients.
 Ex.
 1003, Maloney 1994 at 6; Ex.
 1004, Maloney (Sept.)
 1997 at 2.
-By November 1998, a POSA would have known that a rituximab dose higher than the 375 mg/m2 FDAapproved dose for treating low-grade NHL would likely be necessary to treat CLL patients at some point during the treatment because, among other reasons, CLL patients have many more cancerous B-cells than NHL patients.
-Maloney 1994 disclosed positive clinical results and low toxicity with only one rituximab dose above 375 mg/m2: a 500 mg/m2 dose.
-Both doses were obvious to use to treat CLL patients.
-At a minimum, they were obvious as two of a "finite number of identified, predictable solutions" to a known problem-improving effective treatments for CLL.
+By November 1998, a POSA would have known that a rituximab dose higher than the 375 mg/m2 FDA-approved dose for treating lowgrade NHL would likely be necessary to treat CLL patients because, among other reasons, CLL patients have many more (on average, a 100 times more) cancerous Bcells than NHL patients.
+Ex.
+1002 ¶ 33.
+As Patent Owners' own expert explained during prosecution, "patients with CLL have a much higher circulating tumor burden than patients with NHL."
+Ex.
+1023, ¶ 14; Ex.
+1002 ¶ 33; see also Ex.
+1008, Kipps at 28; Ex.
+1012, McLaughlin at 7-8 & Fig 3.
+And as Patent Owners explain in a related proceeding: "[A] POSA would have appreciated that the total amount of rituximab needed to bind to tumors is proportional to the total number of tumors that need to be destroyed."
+Ex.
+1030, 40.
+Maloney 1994 disclosed positive clinical results and low toxicity with only one rituximab dose above the 375 mg/m2 dose for NHL: the claimed 500 mg/m2 dose.
+Ex.
+1003, 3.
+That dose was obvious to use to treat CLL patients.
+At a minimum, it was obvious as one of a "finite number of identified, predictable solutions" to a known problem-improving effective treatments for CLL.
 KSR Int'l Co. v.
 Teleflex Inc., 550 U.S. 398, 421 (2007).

 As for the third claim element addressing dose frequency, Maloney 1994 and Maloney (Sept.)
-1997 taught that rituximab can be taken safely and effectively as often as weekly, and should be taken at least once a month.
+1997 further taught that rituximab can be taken safely and effectively as often as weekly, and should be taken at least once a month.
 Ex.
-1003, 6; Ex.
-1004, 2.
+1003, Maloney 1994, at 9; Ex.
+1004, Maloney (Sept.)
+1997 at 2.
 It thus would have been obvious to a POSA to administer rituximab according to a dosing schedule within that dose-frequency range.

-Finally, it would have been obvious to treat CLL with rituximab, at the claimed dosing according to the claimed dose frequencies, in combination with conventional chemotherapy methods.
-In a reference from October 1997, Dr. Maloney taught that rituximab made cancerous B-cells more vulnerable to the effects of chemotherapy-specifically, that rituximab "increases sensitivity to the cytotoxic effect of chemotherapy/toxins in some resistant human lymphoma cell lines"-suggesting a rationale to combine.
+Finally, it would have been obvious to treat CLL with rituximab at the claimed dose in combination with conventional chemotherapy methods-particularly the combination of cyclophosphamide and fludarabine.
+By 1996, two years before Patent Owners filed their application, the O'Brien reference taught that the combination of these two chemotherapeutic drugs effectively treated CLL patients, resulting in at least partial clinical responses in most patients.
 Ex.
+1007, 3.
+In a reference from October 1997, Dr. Maloney taught that rituximab made cancerous B-cells more vulnerable to the effects of chemotherapy-specifically, that rituximab "increases sensitivity to the cytotoxic effect of chemotherapy/toxins in some resistant human lymphoma cell lines"-suggesting a rationale to combine all three drugs.
+Ex.
 1005, Maloney (Oct.)
 1997 at 4.
-Another Maloney reference published in September 1997 expressly suggested using rituximab in "combination with or after standard chemotherapy."
+Another Maloney reference published a month earlier, in September 1997, expressly suggested using rituximab in "combination with or after standard chemotherapy" (which, again, included fludarabine and cyclophosphamide).
 Ex.
 1004, Maloney (Sept.)
 1997 at 7.
+Thus, using rituximab with fludarabine and/or cyclophosphamide to treat diseases caused by cancerous B-cells such as CLL was an obvious concept well before the November 1998 priority date.